ahlstromcj/seq66/README.md

             *   Fixed solo feature.
 Should unsolo before starting another solo.
             *   Fixed queue and keep-queue.
+            *   Fixed not saving the record-by-channel setting.
+            *   Fixed not modifying the song when pattern measures is changed.
         *   Can now paste a pattern into a new or another loaded MIDI file.
+        *   When loading a MIDI file, the file dialog defaults to the last-used directory.
         *   Improved copy/paste for screen-sets in the same way.
         *   Added optional paramater to the --priority option.
         *   Focus is now set immediately to the seqroll and perfroll.